Raleigh, N.C., Meetings 101: FAQ

 What airlines fly into Raleigh?

-RDU International Airport offers service by nine major carriers.
-There are non-stop international flights from Paris, Cancun, London and Toronto, and non-stop service from 50 total destinations among the 400 daily flights.
+RDU International Airport offers service by more than 10 major carriers.
+There are non-stop international flights from Paris, Cancun, London, Toronto, Montreal and more, and nonstop service from more than 60 destinations among the 400 daily flights.

 Which hotels offer airport shuttles?